 Nursing - Intensive Care Nursing

-In response to the ever-changing health care delivery system, intensive care nurses need to be educated and prepared to the highest standards in order to competently address the needs of the patient and the family, improve standards of care, maintain patient safety, engage in interdisciplinary collaboration and develop healthy work environments.
-The aim of this programme is to challenge nurses to think critically and creatively about intensive care nursing and to enable students to develop their knowledge and skills in pace with developments in the critical care environment.
-It further aims to provide students with a platform from which to further their academic and professional portfolio.
+The aim of this programme is to challenge you as a nurse to think critically and creatively about intensive care nursing and to enable you to develop knowledge and skills in pace with developments in the critical care environment.
+It will provide you with a platform from which to further your academic and professional portfolio.

 Subjects taught

-Theory modules (blended learning):
+Theory modules (blended learning)

-NU6005 Evidence Based Practice for Healthcare Professionals (10 credits)
+NU6005 Evidence-Based Practice for Healthcare Professionals (10 credits)

 NU6031 Intensive Care Nursing (10 credits)